Professor Ken Smith is the Chief Executive Officer and Dean of ANZSOG since May 2017. He is also Enterprise Professor at The University of Melbourne.

 Professor Smith has undergraduate and postgraduate qualifications in social work majoring in social policy.
 He has worked extensively with and within the school, vocational and higher education sectors and is a Fellow of the Australian College of Educators and Australian College of Educational Leadership.
 He has held adjunct professorial positions at the University of Queensland and the University of Sydney.

 He has extensive experience as a chair and board member of several companies and statutory authorities in Australia and the United Kingdom, including as a Board Member and Chair of ANZSOG.
+Professor Smith is also an Honorary Member of the South Asian Network for Public Administration (SANPA).

 National Reconciliation Week (NRW) is a time for all Australians to learn about the histories, cultures and achievements of Aboriginal and Torres Strait Islander peoples and communities across our diverse country.